FrontendMasters/react-enlightenment/react-semantics.md

 ***

 #### ES6/ES 2015
-The 6th edition of the ECMAScript standard.
-AKA JavaScript 2015.
+The 6th edition of the ECMAScript standard, a.k.a., JavaScript 2015.
 The ECMAScript 6th edition was finalized on June 2015.

 ***

-#### ECMAScript 2016 (aka ES7)
+#### ECMAScript 2016 (a.k.a., ES7)
 Name of the specification that will provide updates to the JavaScript language in 2016.

 ***